 German volume training concentrates on the total volume while still challenging the muscle to stimulate growth.

 However, increasing the volume of training doesn’t always result in improved fat burning.
 5 sets of 20 repetitions are not equal to 10 sets of 10 reps.
-Achieving 20 reps will force you to go with much lower weight which surely affects the hypertrophy and strength gains.
+Achieving 20 reps will force you to go with a much lower weight which surely affects the hypertrophy and strength gains.

 2# Increased strength and endurance